akullpp/awesome-java/README.md

 *Frameworks and libraries that simplify reading/writing XML data.*

-* [XMLBeam](https://github.com/SvenEwald/xmlbeam) - Library that simplifies reading and writing of XML.
+* [XMLBeam](https://github.com/SvenEwald/xmlbeam) - Library that allows to read/write XML by using annotations or XPath.

 # Resources